Paul McCallum (footballer): Leyton Orient

 McCallum joined League Two club Leyton Orient on a two-year contract on 19 June 2015.
 He made his league debut for Orient against Barnet on 8 August 2015, and scored the second goal in their 2–0 win.
 McCallum wasn't offered a new contract at the end of the 2016–17 season and left Orient, with a record of 15 goals in 43 appearances, to sign a two-year contract with Eastleigh.

 Solihull Moors

 On 28 May 2019, McCallum joined Solihull Moors on a two-year deal following his 27-goal season with Eastleigh.

 Barnet (loan)

 On 31 January 2020, McCallum joined Barnet on loan until the end of the season with an option to make the loan permanent.
 He made his Barnet debut on 1 February 2020 in a 2–1 home win against Hartlepool United.
 Coming on as a 60th minute substitute he scored after only a minute and assisted Barnet's second goal.

 Dagenham & Redbridge

 McCallum signed for Dagenham & Redbridge on 7 August 2020 on a three-year deal.

 Chesterfield (loan)

-On 10 February 2023, McCallum signed for Chesterfield on loan until the end of the 2022–23 season.
+On 10 February 2023, McCallum signed for Chesterfield on loan until the end of the 2022–23 season, helping the Spireites reach the National League Play-Off Final.

+Eastleigh

+On 30 May 2023, McCallum returned to former club Eastleigh, rejoining the club after a four-year absence.
+His return to Eastleigh begun well with 15 goals in his first 16 league games.
+In December 2023, he scored both goals as Eastleigh defeated League One club Reading to progress to the third round.
+Having averaged a goal every eighty-two minutes across the month, he was awarded the National League Player of the Month award for December.
+After finishing as top scorer of the National League that season with 31 goals, he was named as Eastleigh's Player of the Year.

+International career

+In March 2024, McCallum was called up to the England C team for their upcoming fixture against Wales C.